Yvidge/yvidge.github.io/_portfolio/Scratch&Beat.md

 - Supports async actions
 - Is quickly and easily extensible
 - Uses fewer hard dependencies
 - Has a convenient and explicit way of controlling which widgets are shown at each moment and how they overlay with each other.
-There are no more 999 different hardcoded Z-orders.
+There are no more 999 different hard-coded Z-orders.

 ### Balance between C++ and BP
 For our needs, we decided to have all functionality in CPP and use BP only for layout and insignificant visual-related code. `BindWidget` and `BindAnimation` meta modifiers are used to control BP components in C++.